Kobby64/kobby64.github.io/_projects/lioncatt.md

 ## Funding

-This project was supported by the U.S. Department of Justice (DOJ), which awarded funding to Purdue Polytechnic Institute researchers to advance the development of the LION-CATT platform.
+This project was supported by the U.S. Department of Justice (DOJ), which awarded funding to researchers at Purdue Polytechnic Institute to advance the development of the LION-CATT platform.

 ## Principal Investigators